“You get in life what you have the courage to ask for.” – Oprah Winfrey

 I was/am lucky enough to have some amazing mentors that have dragged me kicking and screaming out of the woodwork and into leadership potions.
 I have had so many people over the last 6 years that have believed in me and voluntold me to be on committees, hold leadership positions, and help me realize my potential by blasting me out of my comfort zone.
 I have been able to check some items off my career bucket list, and I sure hope that I find more items to add.

 It took finding something I am truly passionate about to help me realize that I want to do extraordinary things.
-Being open to change, growth, and development has served me well to believe in myself and my dreams.
+Being open to change, growth and development have served me well to believe in myself and my dreams.
 My only obstacle is myself.